 Unacceptable behavior or conduct violating this Code should be promptly brought to the attention of event staff or security at (312) 853-2525.
 Violations of law should immediately be reported to McCormick Place security at (312) 791-6060.

-If an attendee engages in harassing or discriminatory behavior, the National Restaurant Association may take appropriate steps to remedy the situation, including, but not limited to, removing the individual from the Show or event, or any future event, with no refund.
-The National Restaurant Association requires anyone asked to stop unacceptable conduct to comply with the request immediately.
+If a participant engages in harassing or discriminatory behavior, the National Restaurant Association Show may take appropriate steps to remedy the situation, including, but not limited to, removing the individual from the Show or event, or any future event, with no refund.
+The National Restaurant Association Show requires anyone asked to stop unacceptable conduct to comply with the request immediately.

 "Suitcasing" refers to the practice of attending a trade show but “working the aisles” with or without a suitcase or briefcase, soliciting business from other attendees and exhibitors.
 For the good of the Show and the exhibitors supporting the Show, the only legitimate place to conduct business during Show hours is within a contracted exhibit space on the Show floor.
 Exhibiting companies are encouraged to protect their investment and report any violations to Show Management.

-Attendees observed soliciting business in the aisles or other public spaces, or in another company’s booth, will be ejected from the Show and may be banned from future events at the National Restaurant Association’s sole discretion.
+Attendees observed soliciting business in the aisles or other public spaces, or in another company’s booth, will be ejected from the Show and may be banned from future events at the National Restaurant Association Show's sole discretion.

 For International Registrants who are from or are residents of a country within the European Union, Canada, Australia, New Zealand, South Korea, Japan, Philippines, or other countries that may have similarly restrictive privacy laws: